Topics Map > Services > Security

 - Avoid connecting to open or "free" WiFi services such as those in Internet cafe's and coffee shops.
 Connect to secure WiFi networks where possible.
 Disable or turn off WiFi when not in use.

-- Disable or turn off Bluetooth and infrared features when not in use.
+- Disable or turn off Bluetooth, NFC, or infrared features when not in use.
 When in use, set them to be non-discoverable to render them invisible to unauthenticated devices.

 - Keep your device's operating system software and applications that you installed on it current with all patches and updates.
 Select the automatic update option if available.
 Most devices will alert you that there are updates that need to be downloaded.
 Do not ignore the notices.
 Update all applications and services in a timely manner.